EricMFink/PR/README.md

 # PR

+## Eric M. Fink

-Course website with casebook for Professional Responsibility (Prof. Fink) at Elon Law School
+Course website with casebook for Professional Responsibility at Elon Law School